COR® FAQs

 A company who participates in the Small COR® program can use a BCCSA qualified Internal Auditor to conduct their Small COR® Certification Audit.

-BCCSA offers a variety of safety training (optional) throughout the province.
-These courses are designed to assist companies of all types and sizes in establishing and maintaining effective health and safety, and injury management programs.
-Companies who are registered in the Construction Sector, as well as select Aggregate and Ready-mixed Classification Unit (CU) numbers can take this training at no cost!
+BCCSA offers a variety of safety training courses (optional) throughout the province.
+These courses are designed to assist companies of all types and sizes in establishing and maintaining effective health and safety and injury management programs.
+Companies registered in the Construction Sector, as well as select Aggregate and Ready-mixed Classification Unit (CU) numbers can take many of our training courses at no cost!

 If your company elects to hire and pay for an external auditor for all audit requirements, they are not required to have a trained employee.